Tentex1/ADBFastbootGUI/README.md

 - `Shell` – Send terminal commands to the device
 - `Reboot` – Reboot into system, bootloader, or recovery
 - `Apps` – Install, uninstall, or list installed apps
-- `Files` – Push/pull files to/from the device
+- `Files` – Push files to/from the device
 - `Start Server` – Start the ADB server
 - `Kill Server` – Kill the ADB server
+- `Get Device Info` - Getting device info (Manufacturer, Serial NO and Device Model)

 ### ⚡ Fastboot Mode (when device is in Fastboot)
 - `Erase` - Erase partitions